A Rich History of Preparing Christ-Centered, Career-Ready Graduates

 Current Degrees offered at CSU

 There are several degrees on all levels offered online.
 On the undergraduate level, there is an Associate of Arts degree, a Bachelor of Arts degree, a Bachelor of Science degree, a Bachelor of Science in Counseling degree, a Bachelor of Science in Business Administration degree, and a Bachelor of Science in Biblical Studies degree.
-On the graduate level, the Master of Arts, Master of Arts in Literature, and Master of Education degrees are offered entirely online.
+On the graduate level, the Master of Arts and Master of Education degrees are offered entirely online.
 The Master of Science in Counseling degree is mostly online with some required on-campus modules.
 For the Seminary, the Master of Ministry, Master of Divinity, and Master of Arts programs are offered entirely online.
 There are also several doctoral courses available.

 The school achieved university status with the Pennsylvania Department of Education, and the Trustees changed the name to Clarks Summit University in 2016.